mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-12-04-killing-joke-portrait.md

 ---
 title: "The Killing Joke"
-excerpt: "PaperFaces portrait of the Joker from The Dark Knight drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Joker from The Dark Knight drawn with Paper for iOS on an iPad."
 last_modified_at: 2017-09-07T16:16:56-04:00
 image:
   path: &image /assets/images/paperfaces-joker.jpg